actualbudget/docs/docs/advanced/multi-user.md

 # Managing Multi-User Support

 :::note
-Client Version 25.01.0 and
+Client Version 25.1.0 and
-Server Version 25.01.0 or higher are required for this feature.
+Server Version 25.1.0 or higher are required for this feature.
 :::

-This feature is enabled by default when you setup an [OpenId Provider](oauth-auth).
+This feature is enabled by default when you setup an [OpenID Provider](oauth-auth).
 The usernames will be fetched from the provider.

 ## User Directory